Jean-Baptiste-Lasselle/kytes/README.md

-Kytes Ground Control exposes its features through a Web GUi, and a RESTful API used by a client called `kytes-cli`, `kytes-cli`, works pretty much like the Heroku client, meaning you can use it, starting by authenticating, and then you can command line any commadn that Ground Control gives you Access: manage your pipelines, applications development production lines, etc...
+Kytes Ground Control exposes its features through a Web GUi, and a RESTful API used by a client called `kytes-cli`, `kytes-cli`, works pretty much like the Heroku client, meaning you can use it, starting by authenticating, and then you can command line any command that Ground Control gives you access to: manage your pipelines, applications development production lines, etc...
 It is called the
 Kytes Ground Control Client, or Ground Control Client, or Kytes client, as you wish.
 Ground Control Exposes a RESTful API with which you can execute any combination of commands you may execute with the Kytes Ground Control Client.